NotCampeur/webserv/libft/README.md

 # Change log

 - A new header file has been created (libft_error.h) to organize the defines and the function relative to the error management

 - Almost every function has been changed to return an error message in the appropriate case.

+- bool typedef has been change to b_true and b_false instead of true and false to avoid overwrite of cpp.

 	Updated files :